What is DIN Internship Program?

 Why participate?

-An internship provides you with the opportunity to expand your skillset and apply your academic knowledge in a new way to solve an industry defined problem.
+An internship allows you to expand your skill set and apply your academic knowledge in a new way to solve an industry-defined problem.

 You will develop communication, time management, and collaboration skills and have an opportunity to expand your network to new contacts outside of academia.
 An internship can also raise your profile, employability and open endless possibilities in a competitive job market.